LGBTQ rights in Poland: "LGBT-free zones"

 While ahead of the 2015 Polish parliamentary election, the ruling Law and Justice (PiS) party took an anti-migrant stance, in the run-up to the 2019 Polish parliamentary election the party has focused on countering Western "LGBT ideology".
 Several Polish municipalities and four Voivodeships made so-called "LGBT-free zone" declarations, partly in response to the signing of a declaration in support of LGBT rights by Warsaw Mayor Rafał Trzaskowski.
 While only symbolic, the declared zones signal exclusion of the LGBT community.
 The right wing Gazeta Polska newspaper issued "LGBT-free zone" stickers to readers.
 The Polish opposition and diplomats, including US Ambassador to Poland Georgette Mosbacher, condemned the stickers.
 The Warsaw District Court ordered that distribution of the stickers should halt pending the resolution of a court case.
 However, Gazeta's editor dismissed the ruling saying it was "fake news" and censorship, and that the paper would continue distributing the sticker.
 Gazeta continued with the distribution of the stickers, but modified the decal to read "LGBT Ideology-Free Zone".

 In August 2019, LGBT community members stated that they feel unsafe in Poland.
 The All Out organization launched a campaign to counter the attacks.
 Some 10,000 people signed a petition shortly after the campaign launch.

-During the coronavirus pandemic in April 2020, several LGBT activists began handing out rainbow facemasks within certain of the concerned local government areas as a direct protest of the "LGBT-free zoning".
+During the coronavirus pandemic in April 2020, several LGBT activists began handing out rainbow facemasks in Gdańsk, Gdynia and Sopot, as a direct protest of the "LGBT-free zones".

 In July 2020, the town council of Nieuwegein, a Dutch city south of Utrecht, voted to end its friendship with Puławy in eastern Poland, citing "gay free zones" as the reason.

 Since July 2020, the European Union has started denying funds to municipalities that adopted "LGBT-free" declarations.

 In September 2020, ambassadors from 50 countries stationed in Poland published an open letter "[paying] tribute to the hard work of LGBTI and other communities in Poland and around the world" and calling to "end discrimination in particular on the basis of sexual orientation or gender identity".
 Polish Prime Minister Mateusz Morawiecki rejected the call, saying that "tolerance belongs to Polish DNA...
 Nobody needs to teach us tolerance, because we are a nation that has learned such tolerance for centuries", while senior politician Joachim Brudzinski tweeted that "we are waiting with hope for the next letter, this time in defense of murdered Christians, imprisoned #ProLife activists, people dismissed from work and persecuted for quoting the Bible, [and] people subjected to euthanasia against their will."

 According to a December 2020 report by the Council of Europe Commissioner for Human Rights, "Far from being merely words on paper, these declarations and charters directly impact the lives of LGBTI people in Poland."